-Public Corruption: Representing individuals and companies against allegations of public corruption such as bribery of government officials, honest services fraud, and gratuities violations.
+- Public Corruption: Representing individuals and companies against allegations of public corruption such as bribery of government officials, honest services fraud and gratuities violations

-Healthcare Investigations and Healthcare Fraud: Conducting internal investigations and representation for medical device manufacturers, healthcare providers and pharmaceutical companies facing allegations of upcoding, self-referrals in violation of the Stark Law, violations of the Anti-Kickback Statute (AKS), providing unnecessary medical procedures or worthless services, and off-label promotion.
+- Healthcare Investigations and Healthcare Fraud: Conducting internal investigations and representation for medical device manufacturers, healthcare providers and pharmaceutical companies facing allegations of upcoding, self-referrals in violation of the Stark Law, violations of the Anti-Kickback Statute (AKS), providing unnecessary medical procedures or worthless services, and off-label promotion

-Responding to Civil Investigative Demands, Subpoenas and other Inquiries: Assisting companies and individuals in responding to requests for testimony, information or documents made through Civil Investigative Demands (CID), OIG subpoenas, grand jury subpoenas, GAO audits or congressional inquiries.
+- Responding to Civil Investigative Demands, Subpoenas and Other Inquiries: Assisting companies and individuals in responding to requests for testimony, information or documents made through Civil Investigative Demands (CID), Office of the Inspector General (OIG) subpoenas, grand jury subpoenas, U.S. Government Accountability Office (GAO) audits or congressional inquiries

-Suspension, Debarment and Exclusion: Representing companies proposed for debarment, suspended or excluded from participation in federal grants and contracts, or excluded from participation in federal healthcare programs, including coordination with suspension and debarment officials (SDOs) or OIG to preclude administrative liability in connection with criminal or civil settlements.
+- Suspension, Debarment and Exclusion: Representing companies proposed for debarment, suspended or excluded from participation in federal grants and contracts, or excluded from participation in federal healthcare programs, including coordination with suspension and debarment officials (SDOs) or OIG to preclude administrative liability in connection with criminal or civil settlements